Nashwa0/supply-chain-analytics/README.md

-# supply-chain-analytics
+# supply chain analytics
-##Project description
+## Project description
-This data analysis project pinpoints inefficiencies in supply chain warehouse and shipping through data-driven insights.
-By analyzing relevant datasets and KPIs, we aim to identify root causes of issues like delays and high costs.
-The project will deliver actionable recommendations to optimize these critical operational areas for improved efficiency.
+This data analysis project leverages data-driven insights to pinpoint and address inefficiencies within supply chain warehouse and shipping operations.
+By analyzing relevant datasets and Key Performance Indicators (KPIs), we aim to identify the root causes of issues such as delays and high costs.
+The project will deliver actionable recommendations for optimizing these critical areas and improving overall supply chain efficiency.